KillerBOSS2019/TouchPortal-API/README.md

 - Python v3.8 or higher.
 - Additional Python modules `pyee` and `requests` (dependencies are automatically installed during setup, if necessary).
 - This Python API supports Touch Portal API version 3.0, as used in Touch Portal V2.3+.
-- Some TP API v4 features have been implemented, but have not yet been fully tested, pending release of TP v2.4.
+- Almost all the features from TP API (SDK 6.0 TP V 3.0.11) are fully implemented and tested with real plugins.

 ## Documentation